 Bülow, Ludwig Friedrich Victor Hans von (1774–1825): Born on his family estate near Braunschweig, receiving his initial education in at the secondary school for nobility in Lüneburg, then at the university in Göttingen 1790–94, after which he almost immediately entered Prussian service.
 From 1808 Westphalian (not Hannoverian, Luise Wiedemann states) minister of finance.

 Bürger, Marie Christine Elisabeth (Elise), née Hahn (Stuttgart 1769–Frankfurt, 24 November 1833): Actress, writer, from October 1790 third wife of Gottfried August Bürger.
 In 1789 she published a love poem in the weekly Beobachter containing what amounted to a marriage proposal to Bürger, who after initially taking it as a joke then issued a poetic response, initiating a correspondence between the two.
 He then did indeed marry her in 1790 in Stuttgart (a native of Stuttgart, she later became known in Göttingen as the “Swabian maid/girl”), divorcing her then on 31 March 1792 because of her scandalous lifestyle in Göttingen and her inclination to take lovers (including Philipp Michaelis, allegedly her first in Göttingen), though she in her own turn felt reduced, essentially, to the status of a cleaning lady.
-Prohibited from remarrying by a prohibition that was part of her divorce settlement with Bürger (which also required her to issue a written confession and a renunciation of any financial settlement), she lived first as a companion in Leipzig, then as an actress in Hamburg, Altona, Hannover, and 1802–07 Dresden, also writing her own plays.
-She then traveled around Germany, Austria, and France as a celebrated recitator and mime of the works of, among others, Goethe, Schiller, and even Bürger, finally settling in Frankfurt/Main in 1820.
+Prohibited from remarrying by a prohibition that was part of her divorce settlement with Bürger (which also required her to issue a written confession and a renunciation of any financial settlement), she lived first as a companion in Leipzig, then as an actress in Hamburg, Altona, Hannover, and 1802–7 Dresden, also writing her own plays.
+Although she gained custody of her and Bürger’s son, Agathon, she eventually put him in an educational institution in Dresden, where he died, apparently of a cold or similar illness, in 1813.
+She traveled around Germany, Austria, and France as a celebrated recitator and mime of the works of, among others, Goethe, Schiller, and even Bürger, finally settling in Frankfurt/Main in 1820.
 Eventually lost her sight but still gave acting instructions and published poetry, prose, and plays.
 (Portrait: Philipp Stein, Deutsche Schauspieler, vol. 2, Das XIX.
 Jahrhundert bis Anfang der vierziger Jahre, Gesellschaft für Theatergeschichte [Berlin 1908], S. 3f.)

 Bürger, Gottfried August (1747–8 June 1794): Writer.
 Studied theology in Halle, then law in Göttingen, where he met members of the poetic association Göttinger Hainbund.
 From 1772 in various administrative capacities near Göttingen and increasingly in financial trouble, which hindered his literary work.
-Decidedly unfortunate in love, having married Dorette Leonhart in 1774 before realizing he loved her sister, Auguste (the “Molly” of his poems, whom he married after Dorette’s death but who died shortly thereafter in childbirth herself), at times living virtually in an ménage à trois with them.
+Decidedly unfortunate in love, having married Dorette Leonhart in 1774 before realizing he loved her sister, Auguste (the “Molly” of his poems, whom he married after Dorette’s death but who died shortly thereafter in childbirth herself), at times living virtually in a ménage à trois with them.
 From 1784 a lecturer, from 1789 professor at the university in Göttingen.
 Married Elise Hahn in October 1790, whose scandalous lifestyle in Göttingen caused considerable sensation; they were divorced in 1792.
 Published an extremely popular ballad in 1733, Lenore, which, however, Schiller reviewed with severe criticism in a famous essay (“Über Bürgers Gedichte,” 1791).
 Published considerable poetry in the Göttinger Musenalmanach, which he edited from 1778–94, but after Schiller’s review in the Allgemeine Literatur-Zeitung and the scandalous end to his third marriage he became increasingly isolated from literary life.
-(Portrait: 1792 by Anton Graff.)
+(Portrait: in Gustav Könnecke, Bilderatlas zur Geschichte der deutschen Nationallitteratur, 2nd ed.
+[Marburg 1895], 260.)

 Burgsdorff (Burgsdorf), Wilhelm von (1772–1822): From 1791 a student at the university in Halle and Göttingen, where he was a friend of Ludwig Tieck.
 As an administrative official in Berlin 1795–96 he became acquainted with Karoline von Humboldt and Rahel Varnhagen, then during a stay in Dresden with Theodor Körner and in Weimar with Goethe and Schiller.
 Owner of the estate in Ziebingen, near Frankfurt an der Oder, where Ludwig Tieck found a more or less stable refuge for many years, having also found a patron through Burgsdorff in Count von Finckenstein, whose daughter became Tieck’s lover and who stayed with him till the end of his life.
 Burgsdorff was probably the father of Amalie Tieck’s second child, Agnes, born in 1806.